Postpartum anxiety and postpartum depression are so often dismissed!

 Do you have a supportive friend or family member you could go to?
 Open up to them.
 Or open up to your partner about your feelings!
 It might be scary, but you will likely be surprised to find out how understanding he is.

-And by the way, if antidepressants end up becoming part of your treatment plan, don’t be afraid of using them while breastfeeding.
+And don’t be afraid of using them while breastfeeding.
 I have a whole post on the safety of antidepressants while nursing that you can check out for more info.

 RELATED: Is it safe to take antidepressants while breastfeeding?

 I hope this information is helpful to you.
 Remember that you aren’t alone and that things will get better.